sohailchd/tagup_api/README.md

     link : https://pacific-garden-71382.herokuapp.com
     On heroku postgres db is integrated.

-    You can use the following creds to login as user and fetch the auth token
-    required to delete the record using /api/delete/:record_id
-    email : "test1@gmail.com"
-    pwd   : "12345"

     *Note: No end point for creating any admin user, hence list all users doesn't work.

 ### Notes: